nickjwhite/fynetalk-golangbristol2022/slides.md

 Some helpful tips are here: https://developer.fyne.io/started/cross-compiling

-Linux cross-crompiling to Windows is easy.
+Linux cross-compiling to Windows is easy.
 Install mingw (`apt install mingw-w64`), then cross compile and package up like this:

 ```
 CC="x86_64-w64-mingw32-gcc" CGO_ENABLED=1 GOOS=windows \